IT Interim Management · DACH

 The business impact

-Michel is now the opinion leader in his niche.
+Michel is now the opinion leader in his niche (SAP projects).
 Decision-makers and project owners know his name before he introduces himself.
 Conversations start differently when the other side already knows your work.

 Leads come in.
 Deals follow.
 For Michel, LinkedIn is now a sales instrument with public authority behind it.